 What is Qigong?

 A literal translation of qigong into English results in something along the lines of “qi cultivation.”
-Qi lacks an exact analogue in English but has similar counterparts in cultures situated all around the world, with examples ranging from the pneuma of ancient Greece to the prana of modern Hinduism.
+Qi lacks an exact analog in English but has similar counterparts in cultures situated all around the world, with examples ranging from the pneuma of ancient Greece to the prana of modern Hinduism.

 In short, qi can be thought of as being a sort of life force that exists in all living things.